 David van Roijen studied Choral Conducting under Louis Buskens at the Prince Claus Conservatoire in Groningen.
 After graduating in 2008, he followed masterclasses with Fred Sjöberg, Joop Schets, Jan Stulen, Geert-Jan van Beijeren and Arnaud Oosterbaan, among others.
 He was also coached by Hoite Pruiksma.

 David discovered his love for choral music around fifteen years ago, as a singer with the Gica student choir.
-He has now been their conductor for five years, performing several programmes with them on a variety of different topics, and in 2014 he and the choir took part in the International Choir Festival in Cork, Ireland.
+He has now been their conductor for over ten years, performing several programmes with them on a variety of different themes, and in 2014 he and the choir took part in the International Choir Festival in Cork, Ireland.
 Before being appointed conductor of Gica, David sang solo with the choir on several occasions: the baritone solo in Fauré’s Requiem (2006) and in Bononcini’s Stabat Mater (2010).